-Learn more via the link below to the article, "Tactical Signals Intelligence originates in World War I," by Ruth Quinn, Staff Historian
+Learn more via the article included below, "Tactical Signals Intelligence Originates in World War I," by Ruth Quinn

-Excerpt: Between its start on July 28, 1917, and Lt.
-Col. Moorman’s final report dated January 2, 1919, a total of 80 personnel were members of the General Staff Radio Intelligence Section at one time or another, including Capt.
-Herbert Yardley, who later headed the Army’s Code and Cipher Bureau and the State Department’s Black Chamber, and 1st Lt.
-William Friedman, who would later head the Army’s Signal Intelligence Service.
+Between its start on July 28, 1917, and Lt.
+Col. Moorman’s final report dated January 2, 1919, a total of eighty personnel were members of the General Staff Radio Intelligence Section at one time or another, including Captain Herbert O. Yardley, who later headed the Army’s code and cipher bureau and the State Department’s Black Chamber, and First Lieutenant William F. Friedman, who would later head the Army’s Signal Intelligence Service.

 In 1920, Lt.
 Col. Moorman spoke about the difficulties of his task during the tumultuous build-up of the First World War to the officers of the Military Intelligence Division of the General Staff: